-- Check your blood sugar as you have been told by your doctor.
+Check your blood sugar as you have been told by your doctor.

-- Very bad health problems like some organ problems can happen with this medicine.
+- Very bad health problems like some organ problems can happen with durvalumab.
 This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, kidney, and muscle problems.
 A very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment has stopped.
 Talk with the doctor.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.